YousriD/Linux_Docker/README.md

 # Linux_Docker
 Docker image with Powershell Script execution

-# Build the docker iamge
+# Build the docker image
 you can first pull the Linux image so that you won't have to download it each time Docker pull ubuntu: latest
 Then run the following command in the folder where the dockerfile and the powershell script are located